cysouw/diathesis/text/c10_participle.md

 d.
 Ich habe das Haus verkauft.
 :::

 The formation of participles is highly productive in German.
 Every verb stem (i.e. every stem that can be used with person-inflected finite morphology) allows for the formation of a participle.^[Latzel [-@latzel1977: 73-76, citing and discussing data from Mater 1969 ] lists various verbs that do not allow for a participle.
 Most examples are very unusual verbs (e.g. *ornamentieren, leiben*), and most of the verbs listed clearly have participles (e.g. *ankeuchen: er kommt angekeucht; gutachten: ich habe gegutachtet; worthalten: ich habe wortgehalten*).
 The best examples of verbs without participles appear to be verbs with incorporated objects (e.g. *bausparen, wettlaufen*) that neither can be used in finite forms, nor as participle, but only as an infinitive.
 In these cases it is even questionable whether these words should be classified as verbs at all.
 Some participles indeed appear to be very rare, like with *stammen, ^?^gestammt* 'to originate from' or *wogen, ^?^gewogt* 'to undulate'.
 However, examples are attested in corpora, e.g. *Wir haben keinen Hinweis darauf, woher der Geruch gestammt haben könnte* (~~DWDS~~: Die Zeit, 29.12.2014 online) or *Getanzt wird auch im Stehen nicht, nur gewogt.* (~~DWDS~~: Die Zeit, 16.04.2015, Nr.
 16).]
-The formation of participles is so productive that speakers have no problem producing participles for newly invented pseudo-words.
+The formation of participles is extremely productive, and speakers have no problem producing participles for newly invented pseudo-words.
 The reversal is not true though, as there exist many participles that do not have corresponding finite verb forms (see [@sec:participles-no-alternation]).

 ### Syntactic functions of participles